shrinjoy979/lovable-clone/README.md

 - Live preview via sandboxed `iframe` + `srcDoc`
 - Smooth preview crossfade while generating
 - Open preview in a new tab
+- Select Model — choose the AI model that best fits your workflow
+- Custom API Key Support — bring your own key to unlock Pro model access
 - Download codebase as ZIP
 - Star on GitHub button in the sidebar